Game4all/vx_bevy/README.md

 Chunk are rendered using a triangle mesh per chunk.
 Chunks are greedily meshed.

+Meshing and generation tasks are using bevy's `AsyncComputeTaskPool` to dispatch tasks across frame to prevent frame stuttering.

 Performance is okayish (~100fps on a 1060 + 8th gen intel on release mode) with default render distance (16 chunks) altough mesh stitching could allow this to go even higher up.

 Also don't go under the world.